udacity/frontend-grading-engine/README.md

 }
 ```

 Run regex tests against strings with `"hasSubstring"`.
 If one or more match groups are returned, the test passes.
 There are also some optional configs for `"hasSubstring"`.
+NOTE: you must escape `\`s! eg. `\wHello` will break, but `\\wHello` will work.

 ```javascript
 "definition": {